smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   - Shadow Force: 100% Ghost-Curse, 30 bp
   - Sky Drop: 100% -1 Def, 40 bp

+- Every DW ability other than on Chandelure is released.

 - Flower Gift now only boosts Sp.
 Def, but if Sunny Day is used while Cherrim is out, the next switch-in also receives +1 SpD